Flashcards in Lambert Simnel rising (1486-1487) Deck (14):

 what traditional Yorkist power base did John de la Pole and Francis Lovell sail to ?

 5th of May Ireland - , where they met with members of the Irish nobility Gerald Fitzgerald (Earl of Kildare) who had sympathies for them.

 what key event happened when the rebels went to Ireland?

-The Irish and English Yorkists, crowned Simnel King in Dublin and launched an invasion in England.
+The Irish and English Yorkists, on the 24th May they crowned Simnel King in Dublin and launched an invasion in England.

-the Earl of Northumberland - Henry Percy, this worried Henry as Percy was meant to be Henry's first line of defense.
+the Earl of Northumberland - Henry Percy, this worried Henry as Percy was meant to be Henry's first line of defence.

 how may of Henry of been Naive during the initial period of the rising?

 he trust John de la Pole wasn't involved and he was present at the council in 1487 where the threat of the rising was discussed.

 effectively, he sent troops to guard the coasts

 when he gained knowledge of their invasion of Ireland he sent men to go northwards